Akaroa for Families

-Don’t miss a world famous Fish n Chip lunch at Murphs in Akaroa or choose from the numerous restaurants along Akaroas waterfront with many varied menues.
+Don’t miss a world famous Fish n Chip lunch at Akaroa Fish & Chips or choose from the numerous restaurants along Akaroa’s waterfront with many varied menus.
 Good food not to be missed.
 An easy walk from the Akaroa waterfront up Rue Balguerie is the Giants House.
 This historic two-storey villa has been lovingly restored and converted into an artwork and B&B by owner Josie Martin.
-Josie started 20 years ago by using pretty bits of china she'd dug up while gardening to make a mosaic doorstep – and it evolved from there.
-Now there's a full-size grand piano outside the main entrance, along with an accompanying band, a sailing ship, a pool and fountain.
+Josie started 20 years ago by using pretty bits of China she’d dug up while gardening to make a mosaic doorstep – and it evolved from there.
+Now there’s a full-size grand piano outside the main entrance, along with an accompanying band, a sailing ship, a pool and fountain.
 The garden is a spectacular of sculptures and mosaics, and has been awarded 6 Stars in the 2018 Garden of International Significance!

 From here enjoy a short walk to the Akaroa Lighthouse.
 This lighthouse is one of the most photographed areas in Akaroa and is one of the few remaining examples of early lighthouses used in New Zealand.
 Originally operating on Akaroa Heads, it was saved from demolition and bought into the bay by the Lighthouse Preservation Society in the 1980s.
-The hike from the centre of town takes just 10 minutes, and you can view the inside on Sundays, and any day cruise ships are visiting Akaroa.
-The cost is $2.50 for adults or 50c for children.
+The hike from the centre of town takes just 10 minutes.

 Day 3: Christchurch for Kids